Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 building a backend for this as well, it would be represented by a Wagtail-model with the same name.

-The received props this container will handle will be a camelCased version of that model's serialization, read more about that in our (Backend Developer Guide)[./backend-developer-guide.md]
+The received props this container will handle will be a camelCased version of that model's serialization, read more about that in our [Backend Developer Guide](./backend-developer-guide.md)

 From a React-point of view, a container is the same thing as a component.
 We keep them separated only to make our code nice and tidy.
 From our point of view a container differs from a component in the following ways: